DisCoTec/discotec.github.io/2020/presenters.md

 Questions that remain unaddressed will not be visible to *attendees*, only to *session chairs*.

 # Instructions for Session Chairs

-Before the start of each session, *session chairs* will be promoted to the role of *Zoom panelist*.

 As a *session chair*, you will at all times, have an open mic to introduce presenters and steer the discussion during the Q&A session.